ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/23_kubernetes_apm_monitoring/_index.md

 <br>

-The Kubernetes Operator and AppDynamics Distribution of OpenTelemetry collectors are now set up and configured to transmit data to the Cloud Native Application Observability backend.
+The Kubernetes Operator and AppDynamics Distribution of OpenTelemetry collectors are now set up and configured to transmit data to the Cisco Cloud Observability backend.

 ## Next <span style="color: #143c76;"><i class='fas fa-cog fa-spin fa-sm'></i></span>&nbsp;